-When you’ve been injured at work, figuring out how you are going to support yourself in the short term can be a nightmare.
-While you will likely qualify for workers’ compensation benefits, your employer and their insurance company has the right to deny your claim for a number of reasons.
+When you’ve been injured at work in New York, figuring out how you are going to support yourself in the short term can be a nightmare.
+While you will likely qualify for New York workers’ compensation benefits, your employer and their insurance company has the right to deny your claim for a number of reasons.
 Once you are approved for benefits, the coverage you receive includes medical care, cash payments and supplemental benefits such as social security disability.
 A schedule loss of use award is a cash payment that is in addition to any other benefits you receive from your injuries.

 Determining Your Schedule Loss of Use Award

 The schedule loss of use award is not an automatic payment.
-Once you have reached a medical end to your treatment, your provider must file a report with the workers’ compensation board.
+Once you have reached a medical end to your treatment, your provider must file a report with the New York Workers’ Compensation Board.
 Your doctor will be asked to determine the percentage of your loss, whether it be 25% because you can’t quite use your hand in the same way, or 100% for a loss of a limb.
 Once your doctor has submitted the correct documentation, your award will be calculated.

 When Your Treatment Provider and the Insurance Doctor Don’t Agree on Your Loss

 Losses can be difficult to prove, and the amount of your award is based on a percentage of loss.
-It is beneficial to the insurance company when your loss is at a lower percentage.
+In New York, it is beneficial to the insurance company when your loss is at a lower percentage.
 If your physician doesn’t agree with the assessment done by the insurance provider’s physician, you will have a hearing to determine the percentage of your loss.
-The workers’ compensation board will take a careful look of all of the information you provide and make a determination on your losses after a hearing.
+New York’s Workers’ Compensation Board will take a careful look of all of the information you provide and make a determination on your losses after a hearing.

 Getting Paid When You Win a Schedule Loss of Use Award

-Benefits are either paid out on a weekly basis, where you will receive your award amount after your workers’ compensation runs out and until the award is paid in full, or you can ask that you be paid in a lump sum.
-You will have to request a lump sum payment from the workers’ compensation board, who will then request a check on your behalf from the insurance company in full.
+In New York, benefits are either paid out on a weekly basis, where you will receive your award amount after your workers’ compensation runs out and until the award is paid in full, or you can ask that you be paid in a lump sum.
+You will have to request a lump sum payment from the New York Workers’ Compensation Board, who will then request a check on your behalf from the insurance company in full.
 While some claimants like a large payment in the beginning, others choose weekly payments so that they know what their income will be for a set number of weeks.

 Why You Might Be Denied